monix/monix.io/_tut/docs/3x/eval/task.md

 (the second task).
 The execution itself is also ordered, so `ta` executes and completes before `tb`.

-`Task.gather`, also known as `Task.zipList`, is the nondeterministic version of `Task.sequence`.
+`Task.gather`, similar to `Parallel.parSequence`, is the nondeterministic version of `Task.sequence`.
 It also takes a `Seq[Task[A]]` and returns a `Task[Seq[A]]`, thus transforming any sequence of tasks into a task with a sequence of ordered results.
 But the effects are not